prijall/FeatureEngineering/README.md

 ![visual](MinMax_Matplot.png) ![Visual](MinMax_Seaborn.png)

 # Day 4
-Today, I learned the concept of Encoding which is widely used in categorical variables in classofication.
+Today, I learned the concept of Encoding which is widely used in categorical variables in classification.
 We convert alphabetic value to numeric values in machine learning which helps model to perform better.
 There are Two kinds of Encoding, they are:
 - Nominal Encoding
 - Ordinal Encoding
  Today , I studied about Ordinal Encoding only.